 Tip You may not be able to fill in the third prompt - the Significance of your research until you have done a fair bit of research and reading first.
 You can learn how to write this part from reading others' articles - Usually, the authors will state the significance of their study in the Introduction part.

-From the video you have learnt that what a good research question should be like.
+From the video, you have learnt what a good research question should be like.
 Here's a quick summary for your easy reference:

 More examples of not-ideal research questions (x) and the improved versions (v).

 Mohess, N. (2015).
 The research process 2016. https://academicworks.cuny.edu/qb_oers/14